AlgoCompSynth/CLAMS/PicoVision-dev-setup/README.md

 ### Listing the firmware files in the examples
 Once you've built all the examples, `list-uf2-files.sh` will list all of the firmware files it built!

+## Update 2024-02-18: testing on other hosts
+I've done a bit of testing on other hosts.
+The C/C++ portions should run in any recent Ubuntu or Debian system, including rootless containers.
+However, the MicroPython host interface is another story.

+The issue is that the `mpremote` tool uses a serial USB device, usually `/dev/ttyACM0`, and frequently runs into permission problems.
+When I first ran this back in October of 2023 I had no issues with the Pi CM4, but now that is also giving me grief.
+I'm not doing much with MicroPython but the Picovision is supposed to be a MicroPython and C/C++ device and that's not currently the case for some hosts.

+If you run into this, the workaround is to do `sudo chmod a+rw /dev/ttyXXXX`, where `XXXX` is the device you see using `mpremote connect list`.
+Even with that, I've seen the permissions get reset on some Linux hosts.